myrrlyn/apocrypha.es/priv/archive/1yzgsv.md

 no one seems to be able to come to one solid answer- though considering the topic, that in itself seems fitting.

-Scholars are fairly convinced that by virtue of mantling Lorkhan, "Tiber Septim" (whomsoever that is/they are) ascended to divinity.
+Scholars are fairly convinced that by virtue of mantling Lorkhan, “Tiber Septim” (whomsoever that is/they are) ascended to divinity.

 But what did Reman do to obtain divinity?